 There is no wrong way to be a parent, if the baby is fed, feels safe, and has adequate shelter.
 Different cultures sleep in different beds: the floor, hammocks, slings on mommy’s back, expensive yuppy cribs, daddy’s chest, granny’s lap, and mommy’s arms.
 And different cultures speak one, two, or three languages routinely in the household.
 Mommy might speak a couple, the grandparents a couple and the daddy a third or fourth.
 Differences in the baby’s environment create resilience and mental flexibility.

 Even if the parents are not on the same page, it is an opportunity for the child to measure the pros and cons of the situation and think outside the box and find the advantageous spot for himself.
 Let the little fellow experience different situations and learn to roll with the flow.
-Let him/her learn that life has ups and downs and unexpected occurrences that he/she will have to think about and accommodate into his repertoire of reactions.
+Let her learn that life has ups and downs and unexpected occurrences that she will have to think about and accommodate into her repertoire of reactions.
 “Successful management of two languages on a daily basis requires an effective cognitive mechanism to manage attention to two active languages and constant recruitment of this mechanism by bilinguals leads to better behavioral performance on executive function tasks that measure cognitive control for both verbal and nonverbal stimuli” (Luik, G., Bialystok, E., Craik, F., & Grady, C. L., 2011, p.
 16812).